Arjun99ab/ovo/README.md

 Want another version supported?
 Have a bug report?
-Contact me in Discord at .awesomeguy.
+Contact me in Discord at '.awesomeguy.'

 ## Common Questions